-In a survival situation if you were to drink seawater it would rapidly dehydrate you and soon lead to your death.
+In a survival situation, if you were to drink seawater, it would rapidly dehydrate you and soon lead to your death.
 However, it is vastly less harmful to eat frozen seawater.
-This is because it contains a tenth the amount of salt as its liquid form, due to the fact that the salt is separated from the water when freezing as it does not fit into the crystalline structure of ice.
+This is because it contains a tenth of the amount of salt in its liquid form due to the fact that the salt is separated from the water when freezing as it does not fit into the crystalline structure of ice.

-The organisation “Cult Awareness Network” once listed Scientology as its ‘#1 Most Dangerous Cult’.
+The organization “Cult Awareness Network” once listed Scientology as its #1 Most Dangerous Cult.
 Scientology then sued the Cult Awareness Network and bought them out in a hostile takeover.

 When written down, the word ‘almost’ is the longest word in the English language to have all of its letters in alphabetical order.

 France has conducted 210 nuclear weapon tests, more than the United Kingdom, China, India, and North Korea combined!
-This is scarcely a fifth of the amount conducted by the United States, however, who have conducted roughly 1,054 tests.
+This is scarcely a fifth of the amount conducted by the United States, however, which has conducted roughly 1,054 tests.

 There is an Australian man, James Harrison, who has a singularly unique blood plasma composition that has been used to cure Rhesus disease, a hemolytic disease that affects newborn babies.
 He has donated his blood plasma over 1000 times.

-When people are struck by lightening the mark that appears on their afflicted area afterwards looks like an intricately detailed silhouette of a fern tree and is known as ‘lightening tree’ or sometimes ‘lightening flower’.
+When people are struck by lightning, the mark that appears on their afflicted area afterward looks like an intricately detailed silhouette of a fern tree and is known as a “lightning tree” or sometimes a “lightning flower.”
 This occurs due to delicate capillaries rupturing beneath the skin from the shock of the electrical discharge.

-In Bordeaux, France, 1940, Portuguese diplomat Aristides de Sousa Mendes issued an estimated 30,000 Portuguese travel visas in order to Jewish families flee persecution from the Nazis.
-Once his superiors had learned of his actions, he was ordered back to Portugal, dismissed from office and denied his pension benefits.
+In Bordeaux, France, in 1940, Portuguese diplomat Aristides de Sousa Mendes issued an estimated 30,000 Portuguese travel visas in order to Jewish families fleeing persecution from the Nazis.
+Once his superiors had learned of his actions, he was ordered back to Portugal, dismissed from office, and denied his pension benefits.
 Sousa Mendes went on to die in 1954, impoverished and unsung.

-On 23rd May 2012, the American nuclear submarine USS Miami was damaged beyond repair by a fire whilst it was docked up in a Naval Shipyard.
-Although the start of this fire was unclear at first, civilian employee Casey J. Fury later admitted to starting the fire in order to “get out of work early”.
-For this he was sentenced to 17 years in a federal prison ordered to pay $400 million in recompense.
+On May 23, 2012, the American nuclear submarine USS Miami was damaged beyond repair by a fire whilst it was docked up in a Naval Shipyard.
+Although the start of this fire was unclear at first, civilian employee Casey J. Fury later admitted to starting the fire in order to “get out of work early.”
+For this, he was sentenced to 17 years in federal prison and ordered to pay $400 million in recompense.

 Nokia was originally founded in 1865 as a paper printing company.
-Apt, to say when it was founded paper was one of the world’s most used methods of long-distance communication!
+Apt to say, when it was founded, the paper was one of the world’s most used methods of long-distance communication!

-The world’s biggest ever recorded turtle was a Leatherback Turtle that washed up Harlech Beach, Wales, in 1988.
-It was estimated to be 100 years old, and was almost 9 foot in length weighing a tumultuous 2,016 lbs!
+The world’s biggest-ever recorded turtle was a Leatherback Turtle that washed up in Harlech Beach, Wales, in 1988.
+It was estimated to be 100 years old and was almost 9 feet in length, weighing a tumultuous 2,016 lbs!

-Bruno Mars’ birth name is Peter Gene Bayot Hernandez.
-His stage name, “Bruno Mars“, was inspired by the wrestler Bruno Samartino.
-This was because as a child, Bruno was independent, confident and strong-willed, like the wrestler.
-‘Mars‘ came along because he was often told he was “out of this world” by the girls, so he used the planet Mars as his last name.
+Bruno Mars’s birth name is Peter Gene Bayot Hernandez.
+His stage name, “Bruno Mars,” was inspired by the wrestler Bruno Samartino.
+This was because, as a child, Bruno was independent, confident, and strong-willed, like the wrestler.
+“Mars” came along because he was often told he was “out of this world” by the girls, so he used the planet Mars as his last name.

 2013 was the first year since 1987 to feature four different numbers.